-In satisfying the procedural requirements identified above, NASA and DOE implement 'nuclear safety' at every stage of development and with every element of an RPS application.
+13. In satisfying the procedural requirements identified above, NASA and the Department of Energy implement "nuclear safety" at every stage of development and with every element of an RPS application.
 Since the design and development of a new RPS typically takes five or more years, its development precedes that of an RPS application.
-As a result, DOE develops the nuclear safety aspects of its RPS designs based on a broad range of potential mission application designs and performance requirements, both of which can present competing design paths or challenges to some safety performance goals.
+As a result, the Department of Energy develops the nuclear safety aspects of its RPS designs based on a broad range of potential mission application designs and performance requirements, both of which can present competing design paths or challenges to some safety performance goals.
 To the extent that any RPS safety performance goal cannot be fully optimized for a specific RPS application, the mission application must then consider design options for achieving an acceptable level of safety.
-In other words, neither the RPS nor RPS application nuclear safety designs alone result in an application's radiation risk being 'as low as reasonably achievable'.
+In other words, neither the RPS nor RPS application nuclear safety designs alone result in an application's radiation risk being "as low as reasonably achievable".
 Only through a continuous and integrated system level approach does the RPS application typically achieve an acceptable level of safety.

-DOE's RPS development programs establish component and system level safety objectives, requirements and performance specifications.
-Because of the intermittent nature of NASA's RPS applications (i.e. one to two missions per decade), DOE continuously identifies, evaluates, develops and implements safety enhancements to its RPS systems relatively independent of NASA's specific mission plans.
-For major developments of new RPSs, DOE and NASA cooperate in establishing nuclear safety requirements that involve all aspects of an RPS.
-DOE further interprets these requirements into specific RPS system-level performance objectives that are verified by test and/or analysis.
-From the earliest design phases and throughout the development phase, the progress towards meeting these requirements and performance objectives are regularly tracked and reported on at design/development reviews involving DOE, NASA and their supporting participant organizations.
+14. The Department of Energy's RPS development programmes establish component and system-level safety objectives, requirements and performance specifications.
+Because of the intermittent nature of the NASA RPS applications (i.e. one or two missions per decade), the Department of Energy continuously identifies, evaluates, develops and implements safety enhancements to its RPS systems relatively independent of the specific mission plans of NASA.
+For major developments of new RPSs, the Department of Energy and NASA cooperate in establishing nuclear safety requirements that involve all aspects of an RPS.
+The Department of Energy further interprets these requirements into specific RPS system-level performance objectives that are verified by test and/or analysis.
+From the earliest design phases and throughout the development phase, the progress towards meeting these requirements and performance objectives are regularly tracked and reported on at design/development reviews involving the Department of Energy, NASA and their supporting participant organizations.